 Taoism requires a teacher to be learned properly.
 Teaching is known as transmission and has 3 typical forms, which are actually 3 different Taoist teaching relationships.

-a.
-Taoist Hermit Tradition: This is the original Taoist teaching tradition.
++Taoist Hermit Tradition: This is the original Taoist teaching tradition.
 Taoism has its roots in shamanistic practices, and the Shaman training practice was for the Shaman to teach 1 to 2 successors.
 These were selected from candidates that possessed qualities necessary for spiritual combat, and extraordinary physical combat.
-This tradition continues for many of the smaller lineages, although the focus on spiritual battle is rare.
+This tradition continues for many of the smaller lineages, although the focus on spiritual battle is rare in modern times.